-Sometimes we, or those in our ministry, fail to share the Gospel with kids because we simply don’t know how.
-It takes practice, but here are three keys I’ve found to make it a little easier:
+Sometimes we, or the people in our ministry, simply don’t know how to share the Gospel with kids.
+Other times, people feel overwhelmed or intimidated.
+Evangelism takes practice, but these three keys make it easier.

-- Keep it simple.
-The Gospel really is simple, but we have a tendency to make it complicated.
-Don’t.
+The Gospel really is simple.
+Avoid the tendency to make it complicated.

 It’s really easy to run down rabbit trails, and the kids themselves often provide those opportunities.
 But the Gospel is too important for us to get distracted.

-- Learn and practice a technique that you feel comfortable with.
-There are many, many ways to share the Gospel with kids.
-You can use tracts, the Wordless book, the Romans Road, Evangicube for kids, or any number of other ways.
-And they are all effective.
-Learn one and use it!
+You can share the Gospel with kids in numerous ways.
+Use tracts, the Wordless book, the Romans Road, Evangicube for kids, or other resources.
+They’re all effective.
+So just learn one and use it!

 God Loves (Hold hands together outstretched in front of you.)

 - God loves us and wants to have a relationship with us.

-- God wants us to be part of His family and eventually to live with Him forever in heaven.
+- Great news: God wants us to be part of His family and live with Him forever in heaven!